jasonmit/virtual-each/README.md

   height=200 // required: total height
   itemHeight=36 // required: row height
-  onBotttom=(action 'handlePageBottom') // optional: invoked when the scroller hits the bottom positionIndex=0 // optional: used to scroll to specific indexes items=items as |item index|
+  onBotttom=(action 'handlePageBottom') // optional: invoked when the scroller hits the bottom positionIndex=0 // optional: used to scroll to a specific item index items=items as |item index|
 }}
   <div class="person-row">